Dr. Howard C. Mandel, MD, FACOG

 WomenStrong International Board Member

-Dr. Howard C. Mandel is a practicing obstetrician gynecologist in Los Angeles with extensive leadership in political advocacy.
+Dr. Howard C. Mandel, FACOG, is a practicing obstetrician gynecologist in Los Angeles with extensive leadership in political advocacy.

 Born in Brooklyn, New York, Dr. Mandel received his degrees from The Johns Hopkins University and New York University School of Medicine.
 His exposure early on to the medical care of the indigent at both Johns Hopkins Hospital and Bellevue Hospital bonded him to the defense of those who could not help themselves.
 As a volunteer at the Saban (Los Angeles) Free Clinic for three decades, Dr. Mandel has advocated for equal access to health care for women, children, the homeless and the working poor.